open-xchange/appsuite-middleware/documentation/miscellaneous/caldav_carddav.md

 ### How it works

 The following picture shows an abstract request and response flow with the above configuration.
-Please note that the *DAV servlets are registered under `/dav` and that the middleware is fully responsible for generating the path.
+Please note that the *DAV servlets are registered under `/dav` and that the middleware is fully responsible of handling the path.

 ![Execution flow](mw_prefix.png "Middleware flowchart")